Find out Monteprandone

 Info

-Fringed by pine trees, Monteprandone stands on a hill, about 5 km from the sea, from which it is possible to admire the Tronto valley framed between the coast and the mountains.
-All around it is surrounded by cultivated land and hills full of vineyards, from which fine D.O.C. wines are born. such as Rosso Piceno Superiore and Bianco Falerio from the Ascolani Hills.
+Bordered by pine trees, Monteprandone stands on a hill, about 5 km from the sea, from which it is possible to admire the Tronto valley framed between the coast and the mountains.
+All around it is surrounded by cultivated land and hills full of vineyards, from which fine D.O.C. wines are born. such as the Rosso Piceno Superiore and the Bianco Falerio dei Colli Ascolani.
 Over the centuries the city has not undergone major transformations.
-In part thanks to the inhabitants themselves who have preserved the medieval aspect of the town as much as possible, in part because the demographic and industrial development is concentrated entirely in the plains near the river Tronto, in the hamlet of Centobuchi.
-This is where most of the population of the municipality resides.
-There are many types of activities present in the vast industrial area and activities related to services, which are found surrounded by vast agricultural land intensely cultivated with vines, olive trees, cereals and vegetables.
-Among the industrial activities we remember that of bathroom furniture and woodworking, aeronautics (helicopters) and knitwear.
+In part thanks to the inhabitants themselves who have preserved as much as possible the medieval aspect of the town, in part because the demographic and industrial development has concentrated entirely in the plains close to the river Tronto, in the hamlet of Centobuchi.
+Here resides the majority of the population of the municipality.
+There are many types of activities present in the vast industrial area and activities related to services, which are found surrounded by vast agricultural lands intensely cultivated with vines, olive trees, cereals and vegetables.
+Among the industrial activities we mention that of bathroom furniture and woodworking, aeronautics (helicopters) and knitwear.

 Historic center of Monteprandone

-In the town there are still several sections of castle walls: the fifteenth-century Porta del Borgo a Monte (sixteenth century) with a supporting tower and some sixteenth-century towers and palaces, including Palazzo Campanelli and the Town Hall.
+In the municipality there are still several stretches of castle walls: the fifteenth-century Porta del Borgo a Monte (16th century) with flanking tower and some sixteenth-century towers and palaces, including Palazzo Campanelli and the Palazzo Comunale.

 Convent of Santa Maria delle Grazie

 The Franciscan convent is located outside the town walls, on the road that leads to Centobuchi.
-Built in the 14th century, it has undergone several transformations over the centuries and only a few traces remain of the original appearance.
-Inside there are several works and some objects that belonged to St. James, including the cloak, the traveling stick, the tunic, a 15th century chalice, a small chest for relics and an ivory triptych from the 15th century Bottega degli Embriachi. .
-Inside there are other works including a Madonna with Child in polychrome terracotta attributed to Durante Nobili di Caldarola (15th century), a Coronation of the Virgin by Vincenzo Pagani from 1525, two panels depicting the Addolorata and San Giovanni; the latter are placed on the apse at the sides of a carved and painted Crucifix from the 16th century. attributed to Cola d'Amatrice.
+Built in the fourteenth century, it has undergone various transformations over the centuries and only a few traces of the original appearance remain.
+Inside are preserved various works and some objects that belonged to St. James, including the cloak, the traveling stick, the tunic, a 15th-century chalice, a small chest for relics and an ivory triptych from the 15th-century Bottega degli Embriachi. .
+Inside there are other works including a Madonna with Child in polychrome terracotta attributed to Durante Nobili of Caldarola (15th century), a Coronation of the Virgin by Vincenzo Pagani from 1525, two panels depicting Our Lady of Sorrows and St. John; the latter are placed in the apse on either side of a carved and painted 16th century Crucifix. attributed to Cola d'Amatrice.

 Civic Museum

-In the museum 54 codices from the San Giacomo della Marca bookshop are kept and exposed to the public.
+54 codes from the Library of San Giacomo della Marca are conserved and displayed to the public in the museum.
 The other codices are found in various Italian and foreign libraries, many have been lost.
 Many date back to the 14th-15th century and one to the 9th-10th century.
-There are also works by S. Bonaventura, San Giovanni Damasceno, S. Agostino, Scotus, Aristotle, Seneca, Boethius, Cicero, San Gregorio, and an autographed letter from the saint to S. Giovanni da Capestrano, documents relating to the library, ancient medieval parchments from the castle of Monteprandone and catalogs from various eras.
+There are also works by St. Bonaventure, St. John Damascenus, St. Augustine, Scotus, Aristotle, Seneca, Boethius, Cicero, St. Gregory, and an autographed letter from the Saint to St. John of Capestrano, documents relating to the library, ancient medieval parchments from the castle of Monteprandone and catalogs from various periods.

 Collegiate Church of San Niccolò

-The Collegiate Church was designed in neoclassical style by the architect Pietro Maggi in 1808.
-Inside it preserves a wooden crucifix from the 13th century.
-XIII and an organ by Angelo Morettini from Perugia, built in 1840.
+The Collegiate Church was designed, in neoclassical style, by the architect Pietro Maggi in 1808.
+All the interior preserves a wooden crucifix of the century.
+XIII and an organ by Perugian Angelo Morettini, built in 1840.